leighsmith/midisport-macos/README.md

 be found, the firmware for the MIDISPORT will be downloaded which will be indicated by its LED labelled "USB" pulsing.

-5. Open '/Applications/Utilities/Audio MIDI Setup.app' and select the MIDI Studio window of the app.
+5. Open `/Applications/Utilities/Audio MIDI Setup.app` and select the MIDI Studio window of the app.
 You should see the MIDISPORT MIDI interface device appear, and you can then define MIDI devices and connect them to the MIDISPORT interface device in the standard operation of the utility application.
 Note that if you have run the M-Audio driver in the past, the